How to Prune Tomatoes for Maximum Harvest

 Understanding your tomato’s growth habit helps you decide how much and where to prune:

-• Determinate varieties: Also called bush tomatoes, they grow to a set height and ripen their fruit over a short period.
-These need minimal pruning – too much can reduce yields!
+• Determinate Varieties: Also called bush tomatoes, they grow to a set height and ripen their fruit over a short period.
+These need only minimal pruning – too much can reduce yields!
 Because their height and fruiting potential are more fixed, over-pruning can significantly limit your harvest.

 2. Prune the Lower Branches (All Varieties)